nuxeo/doc.nuxeo.com-content/src/corg/development-tools-and-process/maven-usage.md

 {{/panel}}

-If you don't want to include the manifest file of your bundle to use the one defined in your test resources folder, you can add the following code in the&nbsp;`execution` tag of your pom:
+If you don't want to include the manifest file of your bundle to use the one defined in your test resources folder, you can add the following code in the `execution` tag of your pom:

 ```xml
 <configuration>